-When I visited Town Hall as a young social scientist i felt really excited.
-Because what I learned as a student of political science and I will learn in the future would be related with this agreement and this place.
+When I visited Town Hall as a young social scientist I felt really excited.
+Because what I learned as a student of political science and what I will learn in the future would be related to this agreement and this place.
 So, what is the importance of the Treaty of Westphalia in political science and international relations?
-With this agreement is actually our greatest material emerged: National States.
+The agreement paved a way for the birth of national states.

 - Sovereign rights for peripheral states were secured.
 Specially, The German principalities secured their autonomy.

-- The treaty gave the Swiss independence of Austria and the Netherlands independence of Spain.
+- The treaty gave the Swiss independence from Austria and the Netherlands independence from Spain.

-- Catholics, Lutherans and Calvinists were granted equal rights.
-The ruling of Augsburg (1555) was confirmed by the ruling power to determine ‘’religion’’ on owns territory.
+- Catholics, Lutherans, and Calvinists were granted equal rights.
+The ruling of Augsburg (1555) was confirmed by the ruling power to determine the ‘’religion’’ on its own territory.

-- The kingdoms identifies physical boundaries mutually and the sovereignties are confirmed.
+- The kingdoms identify physical boundaries mutually and the sovereignties are confirmed.
 In this way, tax collection became more feasible and the enriched states established regular armies.

-- Thanks to this agreements Congresses Diplomacy started.
-Thats way modern diplomacy conventions and rules have begun to be developed.
+- Thanks to these agreements Congress Diplomacy started.
+That’s why modern diplomacy conventions and rules have begun to be developed.

-1776 American Revolution and 1789 French Revolution developments have strengthened understanding towards the nation state.
+1776 American Revolution and 1789 French Revolution developments have strengthened our understanding of the nation-state.
 Structures beyond the state began to gain power in international relations today.

 History Today : Richard Cavendish’s article